 For example, the link for the article The New Digital Awareness by Shannon Bohle is:

-For example, the link for the article Using Technology to Create Ageless Paintings by Linda Price is:
+For example, the link for the article Using Technology to Create Ageless Paintings by Linda Price should become:

-To create a link to an article in Science Direct use the Export to plain text feature, Format = Text.
+To create a link to an article in Science Direct simply take everything before the “?” in the URL of the article page.
 You need only add the EZproxy prefix to the link provided.

 For example, adding the ezproxy prefix in front of the the link provided for Modeling Broadband Wire Antennas with Complex Geometry by Mikulas Bittera is:

-Emerald provides a link to articles from the abstract, but like EBSCOHOST, the links to not have the EZproxy prefix which can be ignored for the time being.
-Right clicking and copying the link the DOI / Permanent URL field provides an EZproxy ready link.
+Emerald provides a link to articles from the abstract, but the links do not have the EZproxy prefix yet.
+Right clicking and copying the link the DOI / Permanent URL field provides a link.

-- Hover over Article URL and right click, selecting Copy Link Location, Copy Shortcut, or Copy Link Address depending on your browser
+- Hover over Article URL and right click, selecting Copy Link Location, Copy Shortcut, or Copy Link Address depending on your browser, and add the EZProxy prefix to the beginning:

 For example, the link to Time to Share a Sales Experience by Ian Wilson is as follows:

-If you have an article that you need help creating a link for please contact the Research Help Desk.
+If you have an article that you need help creating a link for please contact the Library Help Desk.